7 top tips to improve your social media marketing

 Diving into the murky waters of social media marketing is a real challenge, even for people with years of offline experience.
 While the platforms and posts are typically free, there’s a real cost in terms of time and energy.
 It’s also possible to alienate customers with an off-tone comment.
 All in all, many businesses wonder: is social media marketing the smart way to advertise online?
-Our tips will help you swim, not sink.
+Our tips to improve your social media marketing will help you swim, not sink.

 #1.
 Claim your name